yagnadeepxo/challenge/full-stack-challenge/README.md

     - **useAPILogs**: Hook to fetch and display API logs for monitoring purposes.

 4. **Data Fetching:**
    - Use React Query for data fetching from the backend, using custom hooks.
+      - useQuery and useMutation ONLY => DO NOT USE useEffect
-   - Log all API calls to the database within the onSuccess callback for each api call
+   - Log all API calls to the database within the onSuccess or onSettled callback for each api call

 - Sample custom hook
 ```typescript